Fathers & Sons // The Patrol Series

 Hiking Boots or Trail Runners

 Mid-cut hiking boots for ankle support under load, or trail runners if you're experienced and prefer them.
 The terrain is granite, creek crossings, and uneven trail.
 Break them in before the trip.
-New boots + 3 miles with a pack = destroyed feet.
+New boots on a loaded hike is a recipe for blisters.
+Give them a few walks first.

 Must Have

 BREAK IN YOUR BOOTS.
 Wear them on at least 2-3 walks before the trip.
-Blisters on mile one will ruin the entire weekend.
+Your feet will thank you.

 08